Sim4n6/plasoWiki/Analysis-plugin:-nsrlsvr.md

 ## Running plaso

-First run log2timeline to calculate the hashes, make sure to enable hashers supported by nsrlsvr:
+First run log2timeline to calculate the hashes:
 ```
 log2timeline.py --hashers md5 timeline.plaso image.raw
 ```

+**Make sure to enable hashers supported by nsrlsvr, which is md5 in this example.**

 Next run psort to tag event:
 ```